Run Excel Macros Effortlessly: Unlock Your Productivity Secrets

 3. Error Handling

 Incorporating error handling in your Macros can prevent crashes.
-For example, use On Error Resume Next
+For example, use On Error Resume Next to bypass errors and continue running the Macro.

 4. Comment Your Code

-If you’re writing your own Macros, don’t forget to comment!
+If youโre writing your own Macros, donโt forget to comment!
 This will help you and others understand your code better when you revisit it later.

 Common Mistakes to Avoid